openhwgroup/core-v-mcu/docs/doc-src/tcdm_interconnect.rst

 The AXI bridge receives incoming requests and internally routes them to the lint_2_axi module.
 This module translates these requests into standard AXI-compatible transactions.
 The translated AXI transactions are then forwarded to an AXI crossbar (axi_xbar) for further decoding and routing.

 The AXI crossbar is designed to efficiently route transactions from multiple masters to multiple slaves.
-For each master, the crossbar includes the following dedicated components:
+The crossbar includes the following components:

-- **Write Address Decoder**: Compares the write transaction address (AWADDR) against the address ranges of all connected slaves.
-Upon finding a match, it generates a selection signal for the corresponding slave and forwards the transaction to the AXI Demux; otherwise, the request is redirected to the error slave, which generates an error response.
+- **Write Address Decoder**: Each master has a dedicated write address decoder that compares the write transaction address (AWADDR) against the address ranges of all connected slaves.
+Upon finding a match, it generates a selection signal for the corresponding slave and forwards the transaction to the AXI Demux; otherwise, the request is redirected to the error slave.
-- **Read Address Decoder**: Functions similarly to the write decoder, but operates on read transaction addresses (ARADDR).
-If a valid slave match is found, the selection signal is generated and the request is passed to the AXI Demux; otherwise, the request is redirected to the error slave, which generates an error response
+- **Read Address Decoder**: Similarly, each master has a dedicated read address decoder that compares the ARADDR (read address) against slave address ranges.
+If a valid slave match is found, the selection signal is generated and the request is passed to the AXI Demux; otherwise, the request is redirected to the error slave.
-- **AXI Demultiplexer (AXI Demux)**: Receives read/write transactions and routes them to one of several slaves based on the selection signals provided by the address decoders.
+- **AXI Demultiplexer (AXI Demux)**: There is one AXI Demux per master. it receives read/write transactions and routes them to one of several slaves based on the selection signals provided by the address decoders.
 It ensures that transactions are correctly distributed across the slaves.
-- **AXI Error Slave (axi_err_slv)**: Handles unmatched or invalid addresses.
+- **AXI Error Slave (axi_err_slv)**: A dedicated error slave for each master.
+It handles unmatched or invalid addresses.
 If no slave address matches the decoded address, the transaction is routed to the error slave, which generates an appropriate error response.
+- **AXI Multiplexer**: There is one AXI MUX per slave.
+It merges response channels( write response and read) coming from multiple masters targeting that slave.
+The mux includes RR arbitration logic to forward one valid response at a time to the master.

 The AXI Demux handles the actual routing of transactions to the correct slave based on the decoder's selection signals received from Write/Read Address decoder.
 For write transactions, the selection is stored in a FIFO to ensure data consistency throughout burst transfers.
-Read (R) and write response (B) channels gather responses from all slaves.
-A round-robin arbiter manages response arbitration, ensuring proper ID tracking in response delivery to the master.
+Once the slave complete processing the requests, the read and write responses are sent back to the crossbar.
+The AXI_Mux is then used to arbitrate and merge these responses from all slaves and return them to the originating master.

 System Architecture
 ~~~~~~~~~~~~~~~~~~~